List of Child's Play characters: Junior Wheeler

+(played by Teo Briones) Jake's cousin and the son of Logan and Bree, and Lexy's boyfriend until episode 6.
+A star athlete, Junior is pushed by his father to be as successful as possible.
+He has an antagonistic relationship with Jake, openly discussing his sexuality in front of his homophobic father and blaming him for the murders surrounding them.
+After failing to corrupt Jake or Lexy, Chucky gains Junior's trust and convinces him to beat Logan to death, tricking him into believing his father was having an affair with Jennifer Tilly.
+Junior's act of patricide allowed Chucky to split his soul into an army of Good Guy dolls.
+Though he briefly joined Chucky and Tiffany's side, Junior turns against him by refusing to kill Lexy and stabs him to death.
+However, Chucky manages to stab Junior at the same time and he dies in Lexy's arms.
+Appears in the TV series.

 Jason Flemyng

 (played by Jason Flemyng) - is a character that appeared in the fictional film Chucky Goes Psycho.
 Appears in Seed of Chucky.

+James Collins

+(played by Devon Sawa) - (died November 2023, White House) is the president of the USA.
+He is killed when Chucky pulls his eyes off.
+Appears in the TV series.

 K

 Karen Barclay

 (played by Catherine Hicks) - Andy's mother, and later Mike's wife.
 She buys him a Good Guy doll for his birthday unaware that the one she picked was possessed by a serial killer.
 Initially, she refuses to believe that Chucky was alive, but she soon finds out when he comes alive and tries to kill her.
 In Child's Play 2, she is written out of the story when she was taken away to an insane asylum when no one believes her about the murderous doll.
 She appears only in the first film and is mentioned in the second, third, and sixth films.
 In the sixth film, Karen talks to Andy over the phone which reveals that she is now free from the asylum and plans to cook dinner for Andy's upcoming birthday.
 It is also strongly hinted that she has married Mike.